roccomuso/iot-433mhz/README.md

 # Config

-Through the Settings page from the Web Interface, you can change the general settings (stored in <code>config.json</code>).
+Through the Settings page from the Web Interface, you can more or less change the general settings (stored in <code>config.json</code>).
 Few of those settings are there listed with their default values:

     DEBUG: true, // Start the app in Debugging mode.
     username: root, // Username required to authenticate (required also during API calls)